2025 CSA Season FAQ

 How do I get my shares?

-We offer home delivery and 2 pick-up locations in Pensacola.
+Shares will be delivered to your home or office.
 Home deliveries incur an $8 weekly fee.
 We will make deliveries to your home on Wednesday afternoons.
 We are only able to deliver to Pensacola, Cantonment, Molino and Atmore, Alabama.
 Please contact us if you have any questions about our delivery areas.

 Do I have to be home to receive the delivery?